 While maintaining a balance among her priorities is important, Wilson has not abandoned the value of direct communications with Columbia’s citizens.
 She takes pride in attending community meetings, speaking at public functions, serving as a mentor to youth and addressing the needs of residents with a hands-on approach.

 On a personal basis, City Manager Teresa Wilson believes in servant leadership and collaboration.
-She partners and encourages her staff to collaborate with Midlands area governments, as well as colleges and universities, and many local organizations including the Columbia Urban League, the Homebuilders Association, the Chamber of Commerce, neighborhood and hospitality associations and a host of others.
+She partners and encourages her staff to collaborate with Midlands area governments, as well as colleges and universities, and many local organizations including the Columbia Urban League, Building Industry Association, the Chamber of Commerce, neighborhood and hospitality associations and a host of others.
 Wilson has also completed the Senior Executive Institute at the University of Virginia Darden School of Business and is an active member of ICMA, the International City/County Management Association.
 She is a Liberty Fellow, Class of 2018, and a Riley Fellow through the Riley Institute at Furman University.

 Wilson is a member of Gethsemane Baptist Church, Delta Sigma Theta Sorority, Inc., Junior League and the Columbia Chapter of Jack & Jill of America.
-She has received numerous accolades, including being named one of Columbia's 2008 "Top 20 Under 40" Business Professionals, one of Columbia Business Monthly's "50 Most Influential People in 2011 and 2016" and one of Southeast Small Business Magazine's "Top Women of Influence".
+She has received numerous accolades, including being named one of Columbia's 2008 "Top 20 Under 40" Business Professionals, one of Columbia Business Monthly's “50 Most Influential People” in 2011, 2016 and 2017 and one of Southeast Small Business Magazine's "Top Women of Influence".

-City Manager Teresa Wilson is the daughter of Dr. and Mrs. Steve and Teresa Wilson, and the proud mother of a daughter, Teresa Alexandria "Alex" Florence.
+City Manager Teresa Wilson is the daughter of Dr. and Mrs. Steve and Teresa H. Wilson, and the proud mother of a daughter, Teresa Alexandria "Alex" Florence.
 Wilson recently became engaged to Mr. William Reginald Brice.